 In the meantime, thank the good Lord for Palagi historians like Dr. E Schultz, who was a High Court Judge in Apia back around 1906.
 He collected a huge number of alagaupu and muagagana AND he explained them.
-I found an excerpt of his book over at the Journal of the Polynesian Society, then I turned one of his findings into the graphic image I posted above.
+I found an excerpt of his book over at the Journal of the Polynesian Society, then I turned one of his findings into this graphic image:

 Now this one I instantly recognized from that gorgeous Five Star ballad I love so much: Amuia le La.
 It’s an easier sentiment to understand: